Confused by election jargon?

 The process in which people vote to determine who will hold a political office or to determine whether a ballot proposal is approved or defeated.

 The day reserved for people to vote.
 In general elections, it is the first Tuesday after the first Monday in November – Nov.
-7 in 2017.
-Primary elections are also usually held on Tuesdays – this year, the local primary happens on Aug.
-8.
+6 in 2018.
+Primary elections are also usually held on Tuesdays – in 2018, the local primary happens on Aug.
+7.

 The electors of each state that formally choose the U.S. President and Vice President.
 Each state has as many electoral college votes as it does U.S. Representatives and U.S. Senators in Congress, but the process of selecting the "electors" differs by state.
 (Yes, it's confusing.)
 Here's some additional background about the Electoral College process.